normbxl/cubulus_IMU/ReadMe.md

-#6 DOF IMU wirless game controller
+#6 DOF IMU wireless game controller

 Cubulus was a student project of mine, which makes use of a cube-shaped controller with an integrated wireless IMU and a receiver.
 The IMU translates his rotation into a quaternion and transmits to the receiver who then sends it over the serial interface to the computer running Cubulus.
 The game was made with Unity 3.4.2.